zharmany/SPIRAL-TAP/README.md

 Cite this software as

-Z. T. Harmany, R. F. Marcia, and R. M. Willett, “This is SPIRAL-TAP: Sparse Poisson Intensity Reconstruction ALgorithms—Theory and Practice,” IEEE Transactions on Image Processing, vol. 21, pp. 1084–1096, Mar.
+Z. T. Harmany, R. F. Marcia, and R. M. Willett, "This is SPIRAL-TAP: Sparse Poisson Intensity Reconstruction ALgorithms—Theory and Practice," IEEE Transactions on Image Processing, vol. 21, pp. 1084–1096, Mar.
 2012.

 This paper describes the mathematical details and is available via [IEEEXplore][SPIRAL-IEEEXplore] or [ArXiv.org][SPIRAL-ArXiv].